-Feist’s 1982 novel “The Magician” is a page-turner, a barnstorming adventure from first page to last.
-Be warned: do not expect any deeper subtext or subtle revelations here.
-“The Magician” has only one string to its bow.
-Although, what a splendid bow it is.
-The plot is beguiling, moving at a frenetic pace throughout.
+Feist’s 1982 novel “The Magician” is a barnstorming page-turner from first page to last.
+Yet that is all it is, there is no deeper meaning or interesting subtext here, it is all about the story.
+“The Magician” has only one string to its bow, although, what a splendid bow it is.
+The plot is beguiling with Feist moving it along at a frenetic pace throughout.

 The character development is both exciting and anodyne.
-The main character Pug is a Gandalfian moral magician who is humble and displays a love of learning throughout.
-This propensity for self improvement is pleasing.
+Pug is a Gandalfian moral magician who is humble and displays a love of learning throughout.
+Admittedly, his meliorist tendencies make him admirable.
 He does not just rely on his innate talent but works hard to better himself.

 The female characters disappoint the most.
 Women wait around to marry men in “The Magician”.
 Take Carline.
 After she is done waiting for Pug, she shacks up with Roland.
 Anita and Katala’s lives play out in much the same way.
-Surely in a fantasy world, women could be imagined as being of equal value?
+Surely in an imaginary world, women could be imagined as being of equal value?
 Apparently not.